tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 - **Destination**: 10.0.0.2
 _The system that received the packet.
 In most cases, the IPv4 address_
 - **Protocol**: DNS
-_Specific protocol that the packet used_
+_An application layer protocol that the packet used_
 - **Length**: 86
 _Number of bytes in this packet_
 - **Info**: Standard query 0x332e A www.offensive-security.com